carbon-language/carbon-lang/docs/design/generics/overview.md

 ## What are generics?

-Generics are a mechanism for writing more abstract code that applies more generally instead of making near duplicates for very similar situations, much like templates.
+Generics are a mechanism for writing parameterized code that applies more generally instead of making near duplicates for very similar situations, much like templates.
 For example, instead of having one function per
 type-you-can-sort: